 Read below to find out how to make your computer a fortress against those who wish to break in.

 The first line of defense against trojans, malware, spyware, ransomware, and other problems is a reliable antivirus program.
 They will make sure your computer meets and enforces the essential aspects of security.
 Not only that but it can help with screening malicious websites prior to entering them as well as screening files that have been downloaded off the internet.

 Firewalls work by monitoring the incoming and outgoing traffic from your computer.
 It scans all the packets to ensure that they are clean and not harmful to your system.
 Firewalls prevent malware such as Trojan horses from entering your computer.
 Trojan horses are especially dangerous, as they can come in various seemingly-innocent forms (like images or folders).

 Failure to deploy a firewall makes it easier for hackers to break into your system and aside from stealing personal data they can take control of your computer and add it to a ‘botnet’ network.
 This will then effectively make your PC collaborate with a larger group of botnets that help spread viruses.
 Thus, fully configuring and enabling a firewall will reduce the risk of such harmful intrusions.

 3. Only download software from official sources

-The day of purchasing CDs to install on your PC are long gone, in today’s day and age websites usually offer the option to download their software directly from their site.
+The day of purchasing CDs to install on your PC is long gone, in today’s day and age websites usually offer the option to download their software directly from their site.
 However, you need to be careful about what websites are you using to get apps.
 Sites can add spyware and adware automatically, which can insert ads into websites you visit and show you pop-up ads.
 Clicking on these then leads to malware getting installed on your system causing slowdowns and theft of personal information.
-Moreover, it is always recommended to go to the vendors/manufacturers website to install software or updated drives, for they are untampered and straight from the source itself.
+Moreover, it is always recommended to go to the vendors/manufacturers’ website to install software or updated drives, for they are untampered and straight from the source itself.

 4. Secure your Wi-Fi wireless network